6 Ways to Support Your Desired Culture at Work

 2. Prioritize and Reward Leadership Modeling

-At most companies, the CEO and senior leadership set the tone.
+At most companies, the CEO and senior leadership team set the tone.
 When they model and value the desired culture, their behaviors and attitudes cascade throughout the workforce.
-If you want to support your desired culture, make sure your leaders and influencers set a personal example of what they expect from others in terms of how they perform and how they behave.
+If you want to support your desired culture, make sure your leaders, high performers, and influencers set a personal example of what they expect from others in terms of how they perform and how they behave.

 3. Strive for High Levels of Understanding and Commitment